jiriklepl/ParCo2024-artifact/README.md

 ## Comparing transformations for tuning

 The comparison of the transformations for tuning can be performed by running the `compare_transformations.sh` script.
 The output of the comparison is printed to the standard output (as shown in `compare_transformations.log`).

+## More visualizations

+Additional visualizations of the measured wall-clock times and the code comparison can be generated by running the `more_visualizations.sh` script.
+The plots are stored in the `plots` directory in the root directory.

+This also generates the corresponding CSV files with the measured wall-clock times in the root directory, the `noarr.cpp` and `c.cpp` files that contain the concatenated SCOP regions of the `PolybenchC-Noarr` directory for inspection, the `statistics.csv` file in the `PolybenchC-Noarr` directory with the code comparison of the original Polybench/C benchmark and the Noarr implementation, and the `code_overall.log` file in the `PolybenchC-Noarr` directory with the summarized statistics of the code comparison that are referenced in the paper.

 ## Noarr Traverser transformations